cfjedimaster/raymondcamden2018/_posts/2018/11/26/2018-11-26-review-of-nativescriptings-vue-intro-course.md

 <img src="https://static.raymondcamden.com/images/2018/11/vueintro.jpg" alt="Example of the video UI" class="imgborder imgcenter">

+The course was created by [Alex Ziskind](https://twitter.com/digitalix), founder of the site itself, and you should definitely check out the other courses while you are there, although this is currently the only Vue-related one available.

-Currently the course is priced at $49, which seems completely reasonable to me and worth the price.
+The course is priced at $49, which seems completely reasonable to me and worth the price.
 If you sign up and mention my name, you get absolutely nothing, but I still recommend you do so anyway.